Numerical simulation of quadratic BSDEs

 \subsection{A priori estimates (in the quadratic case)}

-In this part we establish some a priori estimates for the solution of the BTZ scheme given by Definition \ref{de gene BTZ scheme} with quadratic generator.
-More precisely we show that classical a priori estimates for quadratic BSDEs stay true for the corresponding BTZ scheme under suitable conditions.
-We consider schemes with essentially bounded terminal condition $\xi$ and coefficients $F$ satisfying more restrictive assumptions. \paragraph{Assumption \HYP{2}} \begin{enumerate}[(i)] \item $\xi \in L^{\infty}(\cF_{T})$ and $(F_i)_{0 \leqslant i \leqslant n-1}$ satisfy \HYP{1}, \item $F_i(0,0) \in L^{\infty}(\cF_{\ti{}})$ for all $0 \leqslant i \leqslant n-1$ and there exists a constant $\tilde{C}$ that does not depend on $n$ and such that
+In this part, we establish some a priori estimates for the solution of the BTZ scheme given by Definition~\ref{degeneBTZscheme} with quadratic generator.
+More precisely, we show that classical a priori estimates for quadratic BSDEs stay true for the corresponding BTZ scheme under suitable conditions.
+We consider schemes with essentially bounded terminal condition $\xi$ and coefficients $F$ satisfying more restrictive assumptions.